kph4m/fa21-cse110-lab4/expose/javascript/part2.md

 17. The output of the function will be [2,4,6].
 Starting with modifyArray, it takes in an array and a callback.
 It creates a new array, newArr, with type const.
 The for loop will iterate through all of the elements of the passed-in array, [1,2,3], and push the values of the result of each elements as a parameter for the callback function, doSomething. doSomething multiplies the passed-in element by 2, so the values that will be pushed to the newArr will be 2 (1*2), 4 (2*2), and 6 (3*2).
 It will then return the newArr.

-19. The output will be 1 4 3 2.
+19. (Question 19) The output will be 1 4 3 2.
 The console.log statements will be printed out first (1 and 4), then the setTimeout statement with the least time (3), then the next setTimeout statement (2).